datacarpentry/genomics-r-intro/_episodes/01-introduction.md

 >## Tip: Asking for help using online forums:
 >
 > - When searching for R help, look for answers with the [r](https://stackoverflow.com/questions/tagged/r) tag.
-> - Get an account, not required to view answers, but to required to post
+> - Get an account; not required to view answers but to required to post
-> - Put in effort to check throughly before you post a question; folks get
+> - Put in effort to check thoroughly before you post a question; folks get
 >   annoyed if you ask a very common question that has been answered multiple
->  times.
+>   times
 > - Be careful.
 While forums are very helpful, you can't know for sure if the
->   advice you are getting is correct.
+>   advice you are getting is correct
 > - See the [How to ask for R help](http://blog.revolutionanalytics.com/2014/01/how-to-ask-for-r-help.html)
->   blog post for more useful tips.
+>   blog post for more useful tips
 >
 {: .callout}

 ## Help people help you

-Often, in order to duplicate the issue you are having, somone may need to see the data you are working with or verify the versions of R or R packages you are using.
+Often, in order to duplicate the issue you are having, someone may need to see the data you are working with or verify the versions of R or R packages you are using.
 The following R functions will help with this:

 You can **check the version of R** you are working with using the `sessionInfo()` function.
 Actually, it is good to save this information as part of your notes on any analysis you are doing.
-When you run the same script that has worked fine a dozzen times before, looking back at these notes will remind you that you upgraded R and forget to check this script.
+When you run the same script that has worked fine a dozen times before, looking back at these notes will remind you that you upgraded R and forget to check your script.

 > ~~~